Financial plan: Context of business

 While the common usage of the term "financial plan" often refers to a formal and defined series of steps or goals, there is some technical confusion about what the term "financial plan" actually means in the industry.
 For example, one of the industry's leading professional organizations, the Certified Financial Planner Board of Standards, lacks any definition for the term "financial plan" in its Standards of Professional Conduct publication.
 This publication outlines the professional financial planner's job, and explains the process of financial planning, but the term "financial plan" never appears in the publication's text.

 The accounting and finance industries have distinct responsibilities and roles.
 When the products of their work are combined, it produces a complete picture, a financial plan.
 A financial analyst studies the data and facts (regulations/standards), which are processed, recorded, and presented by accountants.
 Normally, finance personnel study the data results - meaning what has happened or what might happen - and propose a solution to an inefficiency.
 Investors and financial institutions must see both the issue and the solution to make an informed decision.
 Accountants and financial planners are both involved with presenting issues and resolving inefficiencies, so together, the results and explanation are provided in a financial plan.

 Issues of definition

 Textbooks used in universities offering financial planning-related courses also generally do not define the term 'financial plan'.
 For example, Sid Mittra, Anandi P. Sahu, and Robert A Crane, authors of Practicing Financial Planning for Professionals do not define what a financial plan is, but merely defer to the Certified Financial Planner Board of Standards' definition of 'financial planning'.

+Planning

+When drafting a financial plan, the company should establish the planning horizon, which is the time period of the plan, whether it be on a short-term (usually 12 months) or long-term (two to five years) basis.
+Also, the individual projects and investment proposals of each operational unit within the company should be totaled and treated as one large project.
+This process is called aggregation.